Discover answers to frequently asked questions about plastic extrusions, the manufacturing process, and Formtech’s capabilities.

 What is plastic extrusion?

-Plastic extrusion is a continuous process in which solid plastic pellets or powder are melted into an homogenous mass through a combination of applied heat and friction heat generated by the extrusion screw or screws transporting the material through a barrel.
+Plastic extrusion is a continuous process in which solid plastic pellets or powder are melted into an homogeneous mass through a combination of applied heat and friction heat generated by the extrusion screw or screws transporting the material through a barrel.
 The mass or polymer melt is pushed through an extrusion die to produce a shape, tube or sheet.
 The extrudate is then cooled by various means into its final form and cut to length using various cut-off devices.

 What is the difference between plastic extrusion and injection molding?